shakfu/numchuck/docs/static_chugins.md

 ## Summary

-Static chugin linking was investigated as a way to embed chugins directly into the `_pychuck` extension, eliminating the need for separate `.chug` dynamic library files. **This approach does not work** with the current ChucK architecture.
+Static chugin linking was investigated as a way to embed chugins directly into the `_numchuck` extension, eliminating the need for separate `.chug` dynamic library files. **This approach does not work** with the current ChucK architecture.

 ## What Was Attempted